-Competitive analysis is performed by University of Kashmir to know about its competitors, identify the programmes and products in which it competes, and assess its position/performance relative to the competition through objective analysis of data and other relevant information.
-This is crucial for developing a strategy to achieve sustainable competitive advantage for brilliant future and to be leader in the academic market place.
-Competitive analysis is conducted both at the university as well as the planning unit levels and the common methodologies used for conducting such analyses, including 'best of class benchmarking' and 'competitive positioning'.
+At the same time, planning units can and should use common methodologies for conducting such analyses, including 'best of class benchmarking' and 'competitive positioning'.
 Best of class benchmarking selects a relevant performance measure (e.g., research productivity) and uses the leading competitor, competitor group average, and 'last place' competitor as comparative reference points.
 Competitive positioning plots the comparison group on a two dimensional graph of performance measures, resource measures, or other relevant metrics to graphically illustrate comparative position to ones' competition.
+These methodologies should be utilized by planning units as applicable in developing individual plans, using conceptually appropriate performance measures and valid comparative data sources.